xnely/vscode-boost-test-adapter/README.md

      - Take a look at the `Boost.Test Adapter` Output channel for potential issues.
    - Press the reload button at the top of the Testing sidebar.
    - Restart VS Code.
+2. What is this weird root node in the test tree?
+   - That is your workspace name.
+3. Why does the path of the tests change when I open them?
+   - Tests are not loaded from the test execuatbles immediately.
+They are loaded only when requested (i.e. when you open them).
+At that point the Test Module name is fetched from the test executable and it replaces the test exe path.
+     The test exe path is still available from the context menu's `Copy Path` command.
+4. Why is the file system path of my Test Suite point to the *wrong* source file?
+   - Probably because you have the same Test Suite declared in multiple source files.
-2. Why is my test-root called "Hello World" (or some other nonsense) in the Testing sidebar?
+5. Why is my test-root called "Hello World" (or some other nonsense) in the Testing sidebar?
    - That is the Boost test module name.
 It comes from your test executable.
      Usually from a line like this:
      ```